-Finally, this strange form of techno-pastoral utopianism permits a political ecology to come into view that foregrounds the authentically political axis of freedom and coercion, as opposed to the now common preoccupation with the ontological axis of “human” and/vs. “non-human” being.
-It is true that an open ontology – an ontology that does not presume to dictate the capacities of various kinds of being in advance and that does not invest in the human “exception” – is propitious, if not prerequisite, for an ecological point of view.
+Finally, this strange form of techno-pastoral utopianism permits a political ecology to come into view that foregrounds the authentically political axis of freedom and coercion, as opposed to the now common preoccupation with the ontological axis of “human” and/versus “nonhuman” being.
+It is true that an open ontology—an ontology that does not presume to dictate the capacities of various kinds of being in advance and that does not invest in the human “exception”—is propitious, if not prerequisite, for an ecological point of view.
 Yet it is a mistake to imagine that abolishing hierarchy among categories of being accomplishes anybody’s political liberation.
-In fact, where ontological levelling masquerades as “political ecology” achieved, it necessarily thwarts and mystifies the basic politicization of ecology.
-This is because matters of justice, exploitation and repair in the realm of ecology never concern the human and/vs. the non-human; they have instead to do with certain humans exploiting other human and nonhuman beings who condition their life.
+In fact, where ontological leveling masquerades as political ecology achieved, it necessarily thwarts and mystifies the basic politicization of ecology.
+This is because matters of justice, exploitation, and repair in the realm of ecology never concern the human and/versus the nonhuman; they have instead to do with certain humans exploiting other human and nonhuman beings who condition their life.
 An analytic grounded in ontological categories of being has no means to grasp this asymmetrical and differential distribution of responsibility and harm.
-In this context, parables of ecological jubilee acquire their peculiar utopian, counter-ideological purchase.
-For, however distortedly, they begin by imagining not ontological equivalence but an end to coercion – a genuinely political gambit.
+In this context, parables of ecological jubilee acquire their peculiar utopian, counterideological purchase.
+For, however distortedly, they begin by imagining not ontological equivalence but an end to coercion—a genuinely political gambit.

-How, then, does this peculiar eco-utopian imaginary we have been tracing comport with the facts of racialization, colonization, and enslavement that enabled and fractured “the human” and his rights (the “Rights of Man,” “natural” and “civil”) during Darwin’s era of their revolutionary ascendancy and counter-reaction?
-To explore this question, I turn, finally to Darwin’s The Economy of Vegetation, focusing on the political ecology of slavery and abolition in that poem.
-Here, the human and non-human “Others of Man” welcomed into the poem’s Jacobin ecology clearly emerge as demanding and exacting allies, rather than, as I worried above, figures of wish-fulfillment, or alibis for the history of technological and colonial domination.
+How, then, does this peculiar eco-utopian imaginary we have been tracing comport with the facts of racialization, colonization, and enslavement that enabled and fractured “the human” and his rights (the “Rights of Man,” “natural” and “civil”) during Darwin’s era of their revolutionary ascendancy and counterreaction?
+To explore this question, I turn, finally, to Darwin’s The Economy of Vegetation, focusing on the political ecology of slavery and abolition in that poem.
+Here, the human and nonhuman “Others of Man” welcomed into the poem’s Jacobin ecology clearly emerge as demanding and exacting allies, rather than, as I worried above, figures of wish-fulfillment or alibis for the history of technological and colonial domination.
 Darwin’s techniques of figuring earth and ground in The Economy, I argue, push past the interests of his own bustling, industrial bourgeois milieu to issue in distinctly illiberal, anti-humanitarian incitements to multinatural vengeance against chattel slavery and settler colonialism.
-In dark counterpoint to our visions of “ecological jubilee,” The Economy’s parables of “ecological retribution” attempt to join forces with the many expropriated natures (human, nonhuman, dehumanized) forced into complicity by the trans-Atlantic slave-trade, on the eve of a militant black Jacobinism.
+In dark counterpoint to our visions of “ecological jubilee,” The Economy’s parables of “ecological retribution” attempt to join forces with the many expropriated natures (human, nonhuman, dehumanized) forced into complicity by the trans-Atlantic slave trade on the eve of a militant black Jacobinism.

-2. Relief Poetry And The Race For/Of The Ground
+Relief Poetry and The Race for/of the Ground